dancormier/malloriepotaznick.com/src/pages/home/index.md

           Do you constantly feel worried, nervous, or unease over situations or events happening in your life?
 Are you always on edge?
 Do you struggle with constant worry, panic attacks, phobias, or socializing?
-          Counseling will provide you with the tools to be able to identify, challenge, and change the thoughts and behaviors that trigger your anxiety.
+Therapy will provide you with the tools to be able to identify, challenge, and change the thoughts and behaviors that trigger your anxiety.

           [Learn more about anxiety](/anxiety)